zkalmanson/AUDDIT/README.md

 Folder Heirachy Organization
 ---------------
 The folder heirachy must be set up in a specific manner when using the AUDDIT application.
 You should organize your data so that there is one main folder, with subfolders inside of it that each contain the images for a specific testing group.
-So if you have a control folder and experimental folder, place both of these in the main folder, then select the main folder as the file directory to be analyzed.
+So, if you're experiment consists of a control group and an experimental group, the main folder should have have a control subfolder and experimental subfolder inside of it.
 It is important that there are not subfolders inside of the subfolders; any files in each subfolder should only be .tif images.
-The folder you want to save your results too can be an empty folder located anywehere on your computer drive.
+The folder you want to save your results to can be an empty folder located anywehere on your computer drive.

 Additional Tips
 ---------------